 There is no doubt that commercial passenger airplanes are big – the Boeing 747-8 and the Airbus A380 dominate in this category.
-Each have the ability to transport more than 500 passengers on the longest regularly scheduled commercial flights in the world, however, the flying giant Antonov An-225 Mriya (dream) tops these both for its achievement in size.
+Each has the ability to transport more than 500 passengers on the longest regularly scheduled commercial flights in the world, however, the flying giant Antonov An-225 Mriya (dream) tops these both for its achievement in size.
 A plane this big is enough to incite wonder and amazement for all who are lucky enough to watch it float through the air.

 It is the largest airplane currently in operation anywhere in the world.
-It stands at 18.1m high (about the height of a 6 storey building) and 84m long, it has a wingspan of 88.4m, and a maximum take-off weight of 640 tonnes.
+It stands at 18.1m high (about the height of a 6 storey building) and 84m long.
+It has a wingspan of 88.4m and a maximum take-off weight of 640 tonnes.
 Its empty weight is 285 tonnes and can haul cargo that has the weight equivalent to ten battle tanks.